-Enterprise Edition also supports "clustering" (see the Cluster Installation Manual), where two independent servers are seen as a single server by the SMS software.
+Enterprise Edition also supports:

+- The use of a separate SQL Server Database Server (see page 4). - "Clustering", where two independent servers are seen as a single server by the Symmetry software.
 If one server in the cluster should fail, the other automatically steps in to continue normal operation.
+Please refer to the Cluster Installation Manual for further information.

-Although installed, the SMS client software should not normally be used on an SMS server in an Enterprise system.
+Although installed, the Symmetry client software should not normally be used on a Symmetry server in an Enterprise system.